shepmaster/snafu/src/guide/feature_flags.md

 similar, but does not need any features from the standard library.

 Most usages of SNAFU will want this feature enabled.

+## `guide`

+**default**: enabled

+When enabled, the `guide` module containing the user's guide will be built.

+Most usages of SNAFU will want this feature disabled.
+A future release will disable this by default.

 ## `backtraces`